Coffee tasting: learning to identify the aromas

 03 — TASTE HOT

-Take a small sip.
-Let it cover your whole mouth.
+A small sip.
+Let it cover the whole mouth.
 Acidity?
 Sweetness?
 Body?

 Wait 5 minutes.
-Warm coffee reveals more aromas.
+Lukewarm coffee reveals more aromas.
 The notes often change.

 05 — NOTE